tantaman/tantaman.github.io/_posts/2021-12-27-Observability-Driven-Development.markdown

 - Is this trend a regression?
 - When was the regression introduced?
 - How much memory has our app historically used?
-- Which releases caused the greatest memory regressions?
+- Which releases caused the greatest mem/cpu/requests per user/replication lag/... regressions?
 - Which features were in those releases?
 - ...